SamMartin48/Hello-World/README.md

 > Hello World sample

 ### Description
-==This is a sample repository for practice.
-So far I am enjoying GitHub==.
+^This is a sample repository for practice.
+So far I am enjoying GitHub.^

 #### Additional Documentation
 No further documentation needed, here is ~strikethrough~